Chewy Peanut Butter Pan Squares

 - In a microwave-safe bowl, melt butter and peanut butter; stir until smooth.
 Combine sugar and flour; gradually add to butter mixture and mix well.
 Beat in eggs and vanilla.

 - Spread into a greased 13x9-in. baking pan.
-Bake at 350° for 28-32 minutes or until lightly browned and edges start to pull away from sides of pan.
+Bake at 350° until lightly browned and edges start to pull away from sides of pan, 28-32 minutes.
 Cool on a wire rack.

 Editor's NoteReduced-fat peanut butter is not recommended for this recipe.